-As noted above in Table 3.2, only about 2% of employed children, i.e. those doing economic work, are paid employees.
-The next set of tables focuses on these children in paid employment, i.e. those working for an employer rather than being self-employed, working as an unpaid family helper, or working on their own farm or shamba.
-Table 3.7 reveals that in Tanzania as a whole four-fifths (80.9%) of children in paid employment work during the day, evening and night, while 17.0% of children work only in the day.
+The next set of tables focuses on children in paid employment, i.e. those working for an employer.
+Table 3.7 reveals that in Tanzania as a whole four-fifths (80.9%) of children in paid employment work during the day, evening and night, while 17.0% work only in the day.
 Girls (85.2%) are somewhat more likely than boys (76.9%) to work during the day, evening and night.